Emergent Learner Agency in Implicit Human-AI Collaboration: How Supportive and Contrarian AI Personas Reshape Interaction: Introduction

-Investigating this implicit paradigm is critical for both scientific and practical reasons.
-Scientifically, implicit participation allows for the study of fundamental mechanisms of social influence and epistemic contribution uncontaminated by ``expectancy effects'', the preconceptions learners hold about machine competence or authority \citep{rubin_comparing_2025, jakesch_human_2023, zhai_effects_2024}.
+Investigating awareness-free AI participation in collaborative learning is critical for both scientific and practical reasons.
+Scientifically, implicit participation allows for the study of fundamental mechanisms of social influence and epistemic contribution uncontaminated by ``expectancy effects'', the preconceptions learners hold about AI competence or authority \citep{rubin_comparing_2025, jakesch_human_2023, zhai_effects_2024}.
 Practically, it offers a powerful experimental lens into a future where AI is ubiquitously woven into the fabric of digital communication platforms \citep{chen_two_2022, ouyang_artificial_2021}.
-In these emerging environments, AI increasingly shapes learner contributions, via auto-complete, content moderation, or peer-matching, without announcing its presence \citep{hwang_ideabot_2021, schecter_how_2025, zhang_human_2023}.
-This raises urgent questions for educational practice: how does AI redirect or redistribute learner agency when students cannot explicitly regulate or negotiate the AI's involvement?
+In these emerging environments, AI can increasingly shape learner contributions, via auto-complete, content moderation, or peer-matching, without announcing its presence \citep{hwang_ideabot_2021, schecter_how_2025, zhang_human_2023}.
+This raises an urgent question for educational practice: how does AI redirect or redistribute learner agency when students cannot explicitly regulate or negotiate the AI's involvement?